 Calli J. Michaels

 Calli Michaels is the founder of Michaels Law, PLLC.
 With a background in ranching and rangeland management, Calli understands agricultural issues from the ground up.
 She grew up on sheep and cattle ranches in Sweet Grass County, Montana, and received her undergraduate degree in Range Science.
-Following college, she worked as a Natural Resource Specialist for a private consulting company, where she conducted rangeland vegetation surveys in six western states, documented grazing use and rangeland health on public lands, and providing litigation support to permittees.
+Following college, she worked as a Natural Resource Specialist for a private consulting company, where she conducted rangeland vegetation surveys in six western states, documented grazing use and rangeland health on public lands, and provided litigation support to permittees.
 She has extensive knowledge of land use and grazing.

 Calli’s interest in agricultural policy drew her to law.
 She attended the University of Montana School of Law and developed her interest by working as a summer intern for the Montana Department of Agriculture.
 After law school, Ms. Michaels clerked for the Honorable N. Randy Smith of the United States Court of Appeals for the Ninth Circuit, where she gained an understanding of appellate practice and experience conducting in-depth legal research.